 At this stage, you'll have a pretty good idea of which topics you should conduct more research about by looking at past chat conversations.
-If your staff say they don't experience any repetitive conversations, you may not benefit from message automation just yet.
+Past conversations will help you understand where automated onboarding and automated canned responses can be of use.

 The second step to practical chat automation involves finding parts of conversations that you can automate using chat automation rules (for Onboarding Messages) or AI (for FAQs).
 To do so, find sample chats of onboarding messages & FAQs that you learned about from your team in Step 1.